SEPTA Key: History

 On August 1, 2018, SEPTA began an early adoption program for SEPTA Key on Regional Rail from select Zone 4 stations for Monthly Zone 4 TrailPass holders.
-On October 1, 2018, SEPTA expanded the program to include select Zone 3 stations for Monthly and Weekly TrailPass holders.
+On October 1, SEPTA expanded the program to include select Zone 3 stations for Monthly and Weekly TrailPass holders.
 The SEPTA Key program extended to Zone 1 and Zone 2 TrailPass holders on May 1, 2019.
-Weekly TrailPasses will only be available on SEPTA Key starting the week of August 12, 2019 for Zones 3 and 4 and the week of September 9, 2019 for Zones 1 and 2; this will mark the end of the sale of paper Weekly TrailPasses.
-Monthly TrailPasses will only be available on SEPTA Key starting in October 2019 for Zones 3 and 4 and in November 2019 for Zones 1 and 2; this will mark the end of the sale of paper Monthly TrailPasses.
+Weekly TrailPasses were available only on SEPTA Key starting the week of August 12 for Zones 3 and 4 and the week of September 9 for Zones 1 and 2, marking the end of paper Weekly TrailPass sales.
+Monthly TrailPasses were available only on SEPTA Key starting in October for Zones 3 and 4 and in November for Zones 1 and 2, marking the end of paper Monthly TrailPass sales.

 On July 13, 2020, the Travel Wallet feature launched on Regional Rail, replacing tickets and cash, along with the Cross County Pass on a SEPTA Key card.
-The sale of Monthly Cross County Passes ended at third-party locations August, 2020.
-Sales of paper single-ride and ten-trip tickets ended on October 2, 2020.
+The sale of Monthly Cross County Passes ended at third-party locations in August 2020.
+Sales of paper single-ride and ten-trip tickets ended on October 2.
 As of April 2, 2021, previously purchased paper tickets are no longer accepted for travel on Regional Rail.

+Effective January 1, 2024, SEPTA no longer accepts previously purchased tokens at vehicle fareboxes or fare kiosks.